 Insurance shall be placed with insurers with an A.M.
 Best’s rating of no less than A-: VI.
 This rating requirement may be waived for Worker’s Compensation coverage only.

-RDA's Insurance.
-The RDA shall not commence work under this Contract until it has obtained all insurance required herein.
+BBR's Insurance.
+The BBR shall not commence work under this Contract until it has obtained all insurance required herein.
 Certificates of Insurance shall be filed with the OCD for approval.
-The RDA shall not allow any Subcontractor to commence work on his subcontract until all similar insurance required for the Subcontractors has been obtained and approved.
-If so requested, the RDA shall also submit copies of insurance policies for inspection and approval of the OCD before work is commenced.
+The BBR shall not allow any Subcontractor to commence work on his subcontract until all similar insurance required for the Subcontractors has been obtained and approved.
+If so requested, the BBR shall also submit copies of insurance policies for inspection and approval of the OCD before work is commenced.
 Said policies shall not hereafter be canceled, permitted to expire, or be changed without thirty (30) days’ notice in advance to the OCD and consented to by the OCD in writing and the policies shall so provide.

 Compensation Insurance.
-Before any work is commenced, the RDA shall maintain during the life of the Contract, Workers’ Compensation Insurance for all of the RDA’s employees.
-In case any work is sublet, the RDA shall require the Subcontractors similarly to provide Workers’ Compensation Insurance for all the latter’s employees, unless such employees are covered by the protection afforded by the RDA.
+Before any work is commenced, the BBR shall maintain during the life of the Contract, Workers’ Compensation Insurance for all of the BBR’s employees.
+In case any work is sublet, the BBR shall require the Subcontractors similarly to provide Workers’ Compensation Insurance for all the latter’s employees, unless such employees are covered by the protection afforded by the BBR.

 Commercial General Liability Insurance.
-The RDA shall maintain during the life of this Contract such Commercial General Liability Insurance which shall protect him, the OCD, and any Subcontractors during the performance of work covered by the Contract from claims or damages for personal injury, including accidental death, as well as for claims for property damages, which may arise from operations under the Contract, whether such operations be by himself or by a Subcontractors, or by anyone directly or indirectly employed by either of them, or in such a manner as to impose liability to the OCD.
-Such insurance shall name the OCD as additional insured for claims arising from or as the result of the operations of the RDA or his Subcontractors.
+The BBR shall maintain during the life of this Contract such Commercial General Liability Insurance which shall protect him, the OCD, and any Subcontractors during the performance of work covered by the Contract from claims or damages for personal injury, including accidental death, as well as for claims for property damages, which may arise from operations under the Contract, whether such operations be by himself or by a Subcontractors, or by anyone directly or indirectly employed by either of them, or in such a manner as to impose liability to the OCD.
+Such insurance shall name the OCD as additional insured for claims arising from or as the result of the operations of the BBR or his Subcontractors.
 In the absence of specific regulations, the amount of coverage shall be as follows: Commercial General Liability Insurance, including bodily injury, property damage and contractual liability, with combined single limits of $1,000,000.

-Professional Liability (Errors and Omissions): The RDA shall maintain Professional Liability (Error & Omissions) insurance, which covers the professional errors, acts, or omissions of the RDA, shall have a minimum limit of $1,000,000.
+Professional Liability (Errors and Omissions): The BBR shall maintain Professional Liability (Error & Omissions) insurance, which covers the professional errors, acts, or omissions of the BBR, shall have a minimum limit of $1,000,000.
 Claims-made coverage is acceptable.
 The date of the inception of the policy must be no later than the first date of the anticipated work under this contract.
 It shall provide coverage for the duration of this contract and shall have an expiration date no earlier than 30 days after the anticipated completion of the contract.
 The policy shall provide an extended reporting period of not less than 24 months from the expiration date of the policy, if the policy is not renewed.

 Licensed and Non-Licensed Motor Vehicles.
-The RDA shall maintain during the life of the Contract Automobile Liability Insurance in an amount not less than combined single limits of $1,000,000 per occurrence for bodily injury/property damage.
+The BBR shall maintain during the life of the Contract Automobile Liability Insurance in an amount not less than combined single limits of $1,000,000 per occurrence for bodily injury/property damage.
 Such insurance shall cover the use of any non-licensed motor vehicles engaged in operations within the terms of the Contract on the site of the work to be performed there under, unless such coverage is included in insurance elsewhere specified.